onymco/guide.onym.co/_resources/01-the-basics.md

 Naming is hard.
 Names, after all, are perhaps the most indelible artifacts of the product creation process.
-Brands are redesigned with a lustrum regularity and codebases are continually rewritten and replaced but a name, for better or worse, usually sticks.
+Brands are redesigned with regularity and codebases are continually rewritten and replaced but a name, for better or worse, usually sticks.